WeiYang-BAI/Osteo-Fine-Mapp-SNP2SE2miRNA/README.md

 	git clone https://github.com/WeiYang-BAI/Fine-Mapp-SNP2SE2miRNA.git

 Please run the follow command to check the helpdoc first:

-  ./reference_panel_re-construction.py -H
+	python ./FineMapp_SNP2SE2miRNA.py -H

-And this will output a flag list, User can set the study population, diverse populations, step size and adding times with these flags:
+And this will output a flag list:

 	-H/-h	Show this help-doc.